zh217/aiochan/README.md

 ![logo](logo.gif "aiochan logo")

-Under heavy construction.
-Stay tuned.

-Aiochan is a library written to bring the wonderful idiom of CSP-style concurrency to python.
-The implementation is based on the battle-tested Clojure library core.async, while the API is carefully crafted to feel as pythonic as possible.
+Aiochan is a library written to bring the wonderful idiom of [CSP-style](https://en.wikipedia.org/wiki/Communicating_sequential_processes) concurrency to python.
+The implementation is based on the battle-tested Clojure library [core.async](https://github.com/clojure/core.async), while the API is carefully crafted to feel as pythonic as possible.

 ## Why?